 I’m worried about having to make my case myself.
 Can my solicitor come to the mediation sessions with me?

-No. You can get advice from a solicitor between sessions to check that the agreements you are coming to are fair but they cannot come to the mediation session.
 However, there is another option – usually called ‘collaborative law’ – where you and your solicitor meet with your ex and his/her solicitor to come to an agreement.
-It sounds like that might be a better choice for you.
-You can find a collaborative lawyer on Resolution’s website.
-See Find a Resolution member (for family law).
+If you can afford it (and it is quite expensive), that might be a better choice for you.
+You can find a collaborative lawyer on Resolution’s website: Find a Resolution member (for family law).